 Instructions on opposition can be found here.
 Both the maturity exam and the presentation can affect the grade.

 When the assessor together with the supervisor has evaluated the work, the supervisor will register the grade in ASTA, as well as the date of the maturity exam and presentation.
-The supervisor can also notify the study advisor, who will then make the registration.

 The assessor’s and the supervisor’s statements should include a notification of the approved maturity exam.